 About 2 hours from Mexico City and once the capital of the Toltec empire, there sits Tula.
 The city served as an important center between the fall of Teotihuacan and the rise of Tenochtitlan.

-Considerably smaller than those larger cities, what sets Tula apart is the colossal basalt statues of Toltec warriors that sit on top of one of the pyramids, which was probably dedicated to the god Quetzalcoatl.
-These statues are not really so, they used to be columns that sustained a roof over the pyramid, and they demonstrate the power and might of the Toltec warriors and civilization.
+Considerably smaller than those larger cities, what sets Tula apart is the colossal basalt statues of Toltec warriors that sit on top of one of the pyramids.
+These were probably dedicated to the god Quetzalcoatl.

 Maybe too small to warrant an entire day trip, it’s a good idea to combine your trip to Tula with a visit to another site, like Teotihuacan.

-Closest city to Tula: Mexico City (98 km / 61 miles)
+Closest city to Tula: Mexico City (98 km / 61 miles).

 Tepoztlan (El Tepozteco)